everspyrat/Everspy-Ultimate/README.md

-# Everspy Ultimate
+# EVERSPY OBSIDIAN - PARENTAL CONTROL
 ### Parental Monitoring App
 ##### Protect your children from cyberbullying, online predators, inappropriate and violent content, and other online dangers.
 Monitor all your child's activities on the phone wherever you are!

 #

 ### Terms of Use
-##### Everspy Ultimate: Cell Monitoring App for Parental Control
+##### Everspy Black Obsidian: Cell Monitoring App for Parental Control

-###### Welcome to the Terms of Use of Everspy Ultimate!
+###### Welcome to the Terms of Use of Everspy Black Obsidian!
 This cell monitoring app was developed to provide effective parental control, protecting your children from cyberbullying, online predators, inappropriate and violent content, and other online dangers.
-Please read the following terms carefully before using Everspy Ultimate.
+Please read the following terms carefully before using Everspy Black Obsidian.

 ###### **1. Purpose of the App:**

-###### Everspy Ultimate aims to assist parents in monitoring their children's online activities to protect them from virtual threats.
+###### Everspy Black Obsidian aims to assist parents in monitoring their children's online activities to protect them from virtual threats.